 Easy to install.
 Wires connect securely via clamp rather than wrapping around a screw.
-Two faceplates included; users choose between dual USB charging and standard outlet configuration.
+2 faceplates included.
+Users choose between dual USB charging and standard outlet configuration.

 Outlet’s electrical box is slightly larger than standard outlets, causing some installation difficulty.
 Tamper-resistant USB outlets can be difficult to plug into.
 Larger plugs block USB outlets.

-USB ports charge devices fast with 1.8-amp output each.
+USB ports charge devices fast with 1.8A output each.
 Responsive customer service can assist with install problems.